tdenewiler/tox-pyproject-plugins/README.md

 pytest tests/
 ```

-Running this does not work.
+Running the unit tests with `tox` does not work.

 ```shell
 tox